purplecabbage/phonegap-plugins/Android/PayPalPlugin/README.md

 ## Adding the Plugin to your project ##

-Using this plugin requires [Android PhoneGap](http://github.com/phonegap/phonegap-android) and the PayPal Mobile Payments Library.
+Using this plugin requires Android PhoneGap and the PayPal Mobile Payments Library.
 The PayPal Mobile Payments Library can be downloaded [here](https://www.x.com/community/ppx/xspaces/mobile/mep).

-1. Create an Android PhoneGap project
+1. Create an Android PhoneGap project.
+Details at http://www.mobiledevelopersolutions.com/home/start
 2. Put PayPal_MPL.jar into a libs directory and add it to the build path.
 In Eclipse, right click and select Add to Build Path.
 3. Copy assets/www files into your projects assets/www directory
 4. Copy src/com files into your projects src/com directory